MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 - When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select the languages you want to deploy in the Language settings.

 If you deploy Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.
-For more details on standard deployments, see [planning your deployment](xx).
+For more details on standard deployments, see [Plan your enterprise deployment of Office 365 ProPlus](plan-office-365-proplus.md).

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.